catalina-delgado/Intents_Classifier/README.md

 - Organize datasets under the data/ directory.
 - Preprocessing stage added to the data folder

+For more details about the NeuroStage framework, clik [here](https://github.com/catalina-delgado/NeuroStage)

 ## **Inputs and Outputs**

 ### **Inputs**